melsman/MoA/README.md

-The driver code first constructs an array of 1000 elements, processes the elements of the array (by calling the `signal` function), and finally, sums up the processed values.
+The driver code first constructs an array of 1000 elements, processes the elements of the array (by calling the `signal` function), and finally, sums up the resulting array.

 Here is the residual program generated (slightly modified):